ADARSH-UPLENCHWAR/Indian-Bank-API/README.md

 This project provides a **GraphQL API service** to query Indian bank branches data using Django and Graphene-Django.

-It is built as part of a technical assignment for evaluation purposes.

 ---
 # Project Structure